excalidraw/excalidraw-blog/content/blog/end-to-end-encryption/index.md

 image: og.png
 ---

 [Excalidraw](https://excalidraw.com/) is a whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
-It is very handy to dump your thoughts many of which are sensitive: designs for new features not yet released, interview questions, org charts...
+It is very handy to dump your thoughts many of which are sensitive: designs for new features not yet released, interview questions, org charts, etc.

 <!-- end -->